 More on this later.
 On the other hand, those with plenty of room left to grow aren’t ideal candidates.
 They will likely require financing to grow or pay the debt.
 The cash can be used more productively.

-Second, this means more cash for investors who choose to sell their shares back to the company.
-As we saw earlier, in a way it works as a dividend.
-This can also be more advantageous for investors since it isn’t taxed like a dividend.
-More money remains in your pockets.
+Second, this means more cash for investors who sell their shares back to the company.
+As we saw earlier, in a way, it works as a dividend.
+This can also benefit investors since it isn’t taxed like a dividend.
+So more money remains in your pockets.

 Fixing Financial Statements